ExternalReality/features/README.md

 - To run the Haskell unit tests (TBA)

 #### Alternative Setup
-- Use the docker image of the development environment that I am going to provide.
+- Use the docker image of the development environment that I am going to provide (TBA)